JeanMarcMbouma/urguide/README.md

 11. A user can request a refund after an agreed period (see policy)
 12. A user could buy some coins and later pay for the tours using the platform's currency
 13. A user could redraw the funds to a bank card, account once a week
-14. A user receives a discount after N numbers of times he/she have used the service
+14. A user receives a discount after N numbers of times he/she has used the service
 15. A user could get a free tour from the platform provided he wins the built-in lottery
 16. A user can win a badge i.e: Silver, Gold, Platinum
 17. A user could boost his/her search appearance by applying for a membership: